 I have lived in London for many years, and I still can’t tell King’s Cross from St Pancras station.
 But I know where platform 9¾ to Hogwarts is, and I also know that the easiest way to travel to Germany is by train.
-Whenever I fly, I have to leave the house at the crack of dawn, rely on my train to be on time, … Continue reading Money Observer: The easiest way to travel to Germany is by train
+Whenever I fly, I have to leave the house at the crack of dawn, rely on my train to be on time, … Continue reading Money Observer: The easiest way to travel is by train

 Much has been written about how automation will replace humans in the workplace.
 But what about those who have only been half replaced?
 I met some of them recently.
 On a recent trip, I was walking through the electronic passport control gates at Frankfurt airport.
 When I pressed my passport onto the glass screen, the gates swung open to reveal two people sitting behind a … Continue reading Money Observer: Where automation only half-replaces humans